Breathing New Life into an Acquired Product Brand

 • If we have any or all of the above toolkit elements, are we satisfied with them?

 So you decide to proceed with a rebranding and the initial motivation is that you want to promote an inherited brand in a specific market but that same product is also sold into an entirely different market under the same product name.
 This could easily occur in the chemical industry, for example, where one chemical can be applied in two industries as diverse as animal nutrition and oil and gas.
-The added motivation for rebranding the product for one of the two markets could be that you have a special offering to that particular market in addition to the product – for example a services package that could include product analysis, onsite technical consultancy or other added benefit – which is not relevant to the other market arena.
+The added motivation for rebranding the product for one of the two markets could be that you have a special offering to that particular market in addition to the product – for example, a services package that could include product analysis, onsite technical consultancy or other added benefit – which is not relevant to the other market arena.

 The first thing you should do is to turn this into an official project and identify the relevant stakeholders.
 Make sure that there is a representative from all impacted departments.
 The main difference between launching a new product and rebranding an existing one is that you already have customers buying the product and they will need to be informed that at a certain point the product they are buying will be called something else.
-The project will also impact product registrations, technical data sheets, safety data sheets and labels etc., so regulatory, customer service, product management and labelling management team members need to be kept in the loop throughout in order for the roll-out to occur seamlessly.
+The project will also impact product registrations, technical data sheets, safety data sheets and labels etc., so regulatory, customer service, product management and labeling management team members need to be kept in the loop throughout in order for the roll-out to occur seamlessly.
 Do not underestimate the importance of internally communicating throughout the project.

 Once the project has been created, a timeline sorted, and stakeholders identified and informed, the fun can begin.
 These steps are pretty much the same as if you were launching a new product, namely: